Fort Smith, Arkansas: History

-Before the European colonization of the Americas, this region was inhabited by various indigenous American peoples, attracted by the proximity to two rivers.
-They used the waterways for transportation and trading, and to supply fish and water to their villages.
-The French claimed this area as part of their New France and La Louisiana.
-Some colonial fur traders traveled the Arkansas and other rivers to exchange goods with the tribes.

-The United States acquired the territory and large areas west of the Mississippi River from France in the Louisiana Purchase (1803).
-Soon after, the government sent the Pike Expedition (1806) to explore the areas along the Arkansas River.
-The US founded Fort Smith in 1817 as a military post.
+In 1803, the United States acquired vast areas west of the Mississippi River from France in the Louisiana Purchase.
+While the Lewis and Clark Expedition explored the northern portions of the Purchase territory, the government sent the contemporaneous Pike Expedition of 1806 to explore the southern portions by following the route of the Arkansas River.
+The U.S. Army founded Fort Smith in 1817 as a military post on the Arkansas River.
 It was named after General Thomas Adams Smith (1781–1844), who commanded the United States Army Rifle Regiment in 1817, headquartered near St. Louis.
-General Smith had ordered Army topographical engineer Stephen H. Long (1784–1864) to find a suitable site on the Arkansas River for a fort.
-General Smith never visited the town or the forts that bore his name.
+General Smith had ordered Army topographical engineer Stephen H. Long (1784–1864) to find a suitable site on the river for a fort.
+Smith never visited the town or the forts that bore his name.

 A stockade was built and occupied from 1817 until 1822 by a small troop of regulars commanded by Major William Bradford.
 A small settlement began forming around the fort, but the Army abandoned the first Fort Smith in 1824 and moved 80 miles further west to Fort Gibson.
 John Rogers, an Army sutler and land speculator, bought up former government-owned lands at this site and promoted growth of the new civilian town of Fort Smith.

-Due to the strategic location of this site, the federal government re-established a military presence at Fort Smith during the Indian Removal era of the 1830s, primarily of tribes from the American Southeast to west of the Mississippi River in Indian Territory, which is present-day Oklahoma.

-In 1838 the Army moved back into the old military post near Belle Point, and expanded the base.
-They used troops to forcibly relocate the Choctaw and Cherokee, from their ancestral homelands in the Southeast; they were the last of the tribes to leave.
-Remnants of the Five ‘Civilized’ Tribes remained in the southeast, and some of their descendants have reorganized and been federally recognized.
-The Cherokee called the forced migration the Trail of Tears, as some of their people and the people who were enslaved died from starvation, hypothermia, exhaustion and many illnesses along the way.
-The army enforced the removal of these tribes to the reserved Indian Territory, where the federal government set aside land that was less fertile while imposing detentes between distinct nations.
-Many displaced people stopped walking and settled in Fort Smith and adjoining Van Buren, Arkansas on the other side of the river.
+Due to the strategic location of this site, the federal government re-established a military presence at Fort Smith during the Indian removal era of the 1830s, during which tribes native primarily to the Southeast United States were forcibly relocated to lands west of the Mississippi River in the Indian Territory, which is present-day Oklahoma.
+In 1838, the Army moved back into the old military post near Belle Point and expanded the base.
+They used troops to remove the Choctaw and Cherokee from their ancestral homelands in the Southeast; they were the last of the tribes to leave.
+Remnants of the Five Civilized Tribes remained in the southeast, and some of their descendants have reorganized and been federally recognized.
+The Cherokee called the forced migration the Trail of Tears, as some of their people and the people who were enslaved died from starvation, hypothermia, exhaustion, and various illnesses along the way.
+The army enforced the removal of these tribes to the reserved Indian Territory, where the federal government set aside land that was less fertile while imposing détentes between distinct nations.
+Many displaced people stopped walking and settled in Fort Smith and adjoining Van Buren on the other side of the river.